skywarth/annals-of-disco/software/architecture/SOLID.md

 ### Oper for extension, closed for modification
 Write once, extend everywhere.
 After a software component is done, it's a big no to modify it.
 It should be developed it such way that it can easily be extended/inherited.

+**Do not follow this principle blindly, or it'll overwhelm your whole system.**

 Imagine this scenario:

 ```